-Contact details of two written references (not relatives) should be provided, one of which should be a previous employer or Club, who have agreed to provide written comment on the individual's experience and suitability to work with young people.
+All applicants should complete an application form and provide contact details of two referees (not relatives) who can provide written references.
+One of the referees should be a previous employer or Club, who has agreed to provide written comment on the individual's experience and suitability to work with young people.
 References should only be taken up when the position has been offered to the applicant.